-AUDIT AND GOVERNANCE COMMITTEE - 17th MARCH 2021

-CORPORATE ANTI-FRAUD STRATEGY 2021 - 2023

-1. Purpose of the report

-1.1 This report presents the proposed Corporate Anti-Fraud Strategy for the Committee's consideration and comment.

-2. Recommendation

-2.1 It is recommended that the Committee considers and comments on the proposed Corporate Anti-Fraud Strategy to be assured that it provides the appropriate framework to direct anti-fraud activity over the next 3 years.

-3. Background

-- 3.1 The third Fighting Fraud and Corruption Locally Strategy (FFCL), which is produced by 'local government for local government', was published in 2020.
-This is prepared through CIFAS, a non-for-profit organisation originally created in the 1980s as the Credit Industry Fraud Avoidance Service, but now exists to protect its members and wider society from fraud and fraud-related crime by sharing fraud intelligence and building close and productive partnerships across the private, public, the third sector and law enforcement. - 3.2 This FFCL Strategy has been used to frame our anti-fraud strategy adopting the structure across the recommended 5 pillars as included in the national strategy document;
+Report of the Head of Internal Audit, Anti-Fraud and Assurance AUDIT AND GOVERNANCE COMMITTEE - 15th MARCH 2023 CORPORATE ANTI-FRAUD STRATEGY 2021 - 2024 1.
+Purpose of the report 1.1 This report presents the proposed Corporate Anti-Fraud Strategy for the Committee's consideration and comment.
+2. Recommendation 2.1 It is recommended that the Committee considers and comments on the proposed Corporate Anti-Fraud Strategy to be assured that it provides the appropriate framework to direct anti-fraud activity over the next 12 months.
+3. Background - 3.1 The third Fighting Fraud and Corruption Locally Strategy (FFCL), which is produced by 'local government for local government', was published in 2020.
+This is prepared through CIFAS, a non-for-profit organisation originally created in the 1980s as the Credit Industry Fraud Avoidance Service, but now exists to protect its members and wider society from fraud and fraud-related crime by sharing fraud intelligence and building close and productive partnerships across the private, public, the third sector and law enforcement. - 3.2 This FFCL Strategy has been used to frame our anti-fraud strategy adopting the structure across the recommended 5 pillars as included in the national strategy document.
+Govern Having robust arrangements and executive support to ensure anti-fraud, bribery and corruption measures are embedded throughout the organisation.

-Govern

-Having robust arrangements and executive support to ensure anti-fraud, bribery and corruption measures are embedded throughout the organisation.
 Having a holistic approach to tackling fraud is part of good governance.

-Acknowledge

-Acknowledging and understanding fraud risks and committing support and resource to tackling fraud in order to maintain a robust anti-fraud response.

-Prevent

-Preventing and detecting more fraud by making better use of information and technology, enhancing fraud controls and processes and developing a more effective anti-fraud culture.

-Pursue

-Punishing fraudsters and recovering losses by prioritising the use of civil sanctions, developing capability and capacity to investigate fraudsters and developing a more collaborative and supportive local enforcement response.
+Acknowledge Acknowledging and understanding fraud risks and committing support and resource to tackling fraud in order to maintain a robust anti-fraud response.
+Prevent Preventing and detecting more fraud by making better use of information and technology, enhancing fraud controls and processes and developing a more effective anti-fraud culture.
+Pursue Punishing fraudsters and recovering losses by prioritising the use of civil sanctions, developing capability and capacity to investigate fraudsters and developing a more collaborative and supportive local enforcement response.
 Local authorities have achieved success by following this approach; however, they now need to respond to an increased threat and protect themselves and the community.

-The second new area that has appeared during the research recognises the increased risks to victims and the local community:

-Protect

-Protecting against serious and organised crime, protecting individuals from becoming victims of crime and protecting against the harm that fraud can do to the community.
+The second new area that has appeared during the research recognises the increased risks to victims and the local community: Protect Protecting against serious and organised crime, protecting individuals from becoming victims of crime and protecting against the harm that fraud can do to the community.
 For a local authority this will also cover protecting public funds, protecting its organisation from fraud and cybercrime and protecting itself from future frauds.

-4. Delivering the Corporate Anti-Fraud Strategy

-4.1 A dedicated team of three staff operate within the Internal Audit function.
-This provides effective linkages and synergies between the functions.
-A detailed operational plan is being prepared alongside the Internal Audit plan for 2021/22 which will be presented to the Committee at its June meeting and taking into account the comments made by the Committee.

-Contact Officer:Head of Internal Audit, Anti-Fraud and AssuranceEmail:robwinter@barnsley.gov.ukDate:9th March 2021
+4. Delivering the Corporate Anti-Fraud Strategy 4.1 A detailed operational plan has been prepared alongside the Internal Audit plan for 2023/24 which will be presented to the Committee at this meeting.
+The resources of the Corporate Anti-Fraud Team are at full strength after the restructure in 2022/23 that added an additional post.
+Contact Officer: Head of Internal Audit, Anti-Fraud and Assurance Email: robwinter@barnsley.gov.uk Date: 1st March 2023